 Other noteworthy public facilities on which Wilkstone has performed work include the Morgan Library, the Carnegie Mansion that houses the Cooper Hewitt Design Museum, Museum of Modern Art, Museum of Arts & Design, Carnegie Hall, Zankel Hall, NY Botanical Gardens, Bronx Zoo and the United Nations.

-Other large scale projects would include the main terminal of the Delta Terminal B at LaGuardia Airport, Denver International Airport, the Denver Public Library and the World Bank Headquarters in Washington, DC, 1 World Trade Center and Hudson Yards (15, 20, 55, & Tower C).
+Other large scale projects would include the main terminal of the Delta Terminal B at LaGuardia Airport, Denver International Airport, the Denver Public Library, World Bank Headquarters in Washington, DC, 1 World Trade Center and Hudson Yards (15, 20, 55, & Tower C).

 Some high end retail clients Wilkstone has worked for include Bergdoff Goodman, Lord & Taylor, Valentino, Dolce & Gabana, Gucci, Tiffany (57th Street & Soho), Armani, Tourneau and Celine.